NewsInSA

 Minister Ramokgopa credits technical expertise and fiscal discipline for Eskom's projected profit and reduced load shedding.

-• Anti-corruption measures: Consequence management for maladministration
+• Anti-corruption measures ensure consequence management for maladministration and mismanagement

-Lessons from Past Failures
+Learning from Past Mistakes

-• EAF improved from 49% (2023) to 63% (July 2025)
+• EAF increased from 49% in 2023 to 63% by July 2025

 Related Articles